-Sean B. Rourke, born and raised in Windsor, Ontario, is a Clinical Neuropsychologist and Scientist at St. Michael’s Hospital, Professor of Psychiatry, University of Toronto, and Scientific and Executive Director of the Ontario HIV Treatment Network (funded by the Ministry of Health and Long-Term Care – AIDS Bureau), a leading research and policy organization in Canada.
-He is also the Director of two national centres funded by Canadian Institutes of Health Research (CIHR): the CIHR Centre for REACH in HIV/AIDS, and the CIHR Community-Based Research (CBR) Collaboration Centre for HIV.
-Sean is also the Director of Universities Without Walls 2.0 which is training the next generation of HIV researchers in Canada.
+Sean B. Rourke, born and raised in Windsor, Ontario, is a Clinical Neuropsychologist and Scientist with MAP Centre for Urban Health Solutions at St. Michael’s Hospital, Unity Health Toronto, and is a Professor of Psychiatry at the University of Toronto.
+He is an international expert in the neurobehavioural complications of HIV.
+He is also the Director of two national centres funded by Canadian Institutes of Health Research (CIHR): the CIHR-funded REACH Nexus and the CIHR Community-Based Research (CBR) Collaborative Centre for HIV, both of which focus on pragmatic solutions for HIV and other sexually transmitted and blood-borne infections (STBBIs) in Canada.

-Sean is transforming how population health and community-based research is done to have a stronger impact on policies and front-line services, and to solve complex health problems for people living with or at risk for HIV/AIDS.
-With his novel effective approach to community stakeholder engagement, partnership development across disciplines and sectors, and innovative knowledge transfer and exchange and research-to-action strategies, Sean is having a major influence in getting us closer to ending the HIV epidemic in Canada.
+Overall, Sean is transforming how implementation science can be used to have a stronger impact on policies and frontline services and to solve complex health problems for people living with or at risk for HIV/AIDS.
+With his novel and effective approach to community stakeholder engagement, partnership development across disciplines and sectors, innovative knowledge transfer and exchange and research-to-action strategies, Sean is having a major influence on us getting closer to the end of the HIV epidemic in Canada.